7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 Is MyFitnessPal still the best food tracking app?

-MyFitnessPal remains the most recognized name but has lost ground since paywalling barcode scanning and macros.
-Its crowdsourced database has verification issues, and it was the slowest in our speed test.
-For users who need the biggest database and the most integrations it still works, but apps like MyNetDiary now offer more for less.
+MyFitnessPal remains the most recognized name but has lost ground since paywalling barcode scanning and restricting advanced macro features to Premium.
+Its crowdsourced database has verification issues, and it required ~45% more actions than MyNetDiary in our speed test.
+For users who need the biggest database and the most integrations it still works, but alternatives now offer more for less.

 Which food tracking app is most accurate for calorie counting?